-Like OptBlue rates, Amex's assessment is a cost that is consistent for all processors, and one that will be passed to businesses.
+Like OptBlue rates, Amex’s assessment is a cost that is consistent for all processors.

 American Express charges a 0.30% surcharge on all card-not-present (CNP) volume.
-It's important to note This CNP surcharge is in addition to the assessment of 0.15%, which brings to total fee on card-not-present volume to 0.45% (0.30% CNP surcharge + 0.15% assessment).
+It’s important to note This CNP surcharge is in addition to the assessment of 0.15%.
+That brings to total fee on card-not-present volume to 0.45% (0.30% CNP surcharge + 0.15% assessment).

 We’re fielding a lot of questions from our clients about pricing as more and more processors make the switch from OnePoint to OptBlue.
 One of the more common questions is why Amex has opted to add a blanket surcharge of 0.30% to all card-not-present volume instead of simply raising its base card-not-present rates by the same amount.

-Frankly, it's unclear to us why Amex has chosen this pricing structure, and Amex hasn't been helpful in providing any insight.
+Frankly, it’s unclear to us why Amex has chosen this pricing structure.
+Amex has not clarified.